 School Governors are volunteers that are democratically elected and represent all areas of the community.
 This means that the interests of the students are at the heart of all that we do.

-We care about our school and because of our varied backgrounds we, as a governing body, are the School’s ‘critical friend’, and support the Headteacher and his staff in the running of the school and its policies.
+We care about our school and because of our varied backgrounds we, as a governing body, are the school’s ‘critical friend’.
+We support the Headteacher and his staff in the running of the school and its policies.
 At the same time, we bring an independent perspective and try to ensure that the interests of the local community are taken into account.

 The main roles of the Tanbridge House School Governing body are:

 - to provide strategic direction for the school

 - to act as a critical friend to the headteacher (who is responsible for the day-to-day management of the school)

 - to ensure accountability of the school team

 - work in partnership with the headteacher and his staff to: